 He explains wargames began as complex board games.
 And many of them still are.
 The game board they use is a map, and the game pieces are military units of different sizes and capabilities that are moved about on the map in order to achieve certain objectives.
 An example of such a game is shown in the picture below (photo courtesy of Nixie Pixel – http://www.nixiepixel.com/pc-strategy-game/).

-Professor Sabin prefers these board games when teaching strategy to students and he claims they’re better learning tools than video games (Simulating War, pg.
+Professor Sabin prefers these board games when teaching strategy to students and he believes they’re better learning tools than video games (Simulating War, pg.
 23).
 Many of these board games have been digitized to make them more convenient, but they still work like the original games.
 The main features of these games are: 1) their data is highly realistic and taken from the real world; 2) they have little or no automation so players have to manually move every piece in the game; and 3) the rules can be redesigned by the game players.

 Reality vs Playability in Games